Skip to content ↓

 PSHE and RSE

-By the end of KS1, children:
+By the end of Key Stage 1, children:

 • Understand and talk about their feelings and those of others